July 2010

 November 2006

-Re-evaluation of your horses for tax purposes is important in maintaining IRS 183 provisions; a Certified Appraisal at year's end can aid your business deductions.
+Re-evaluation of your horses for tax purposes is important in maintaining IRS 183 provisions; a Qualified Appraisal at year's end can aid your business deductions.

 October 2006